Sportsbeat Preview | Bellwood-Antis Blue Devils

 “So far every year we’ve lost in the district semifinals,” said quarterback Zachary Pellegrine.
 “We want to make a big jump, and get to Mansion Park this year.”

-The Blue Devils last played for a District VI title in 2001.
-The team’s last title came back in 1988.
+The Blue Devils last played for a District VI title in 2012, also when they won it last.

 But history suggests Bellwood-Antis will be a contender year-in, year-out.
-Head coach Bill Lovrich is in his fourth year, winning with the class he came in with would be special.
+Head coach Nick Lovrich is in his fourth year, winning with the class he came in with would be special.

 “You know football is a journey.
 That journey started with them as freshmen with varsity,” Lovrich said.
 “They were my first class that’s been here all four years with me.
 I’ve seen huge improvements not just on the field and in the classroom, but off the field.
 Our group of seniors are good leaders and good people and will be good role models for our younger people and our youth programs we have.”